kuntian-2018/p53_model/README.md

 # p53_model
-R code for the TP53 model project
+R script for the RNA-seq differential expression analysis at gene level